Secret Society of Super Villains: Alexander Luthor Jr.'s Society

 After the defeat of the last incarnation of the SSoSV, a great amount of time would pass before villains would band together in any sort of large organization.
 Fueled by rumors of the mindwiping of Dr. Light, a new Society emerged.
-This Society was founded by Alexander Luthor Jr. posing as Lex Luthor, along with five other supervillains: the Calculator, Doctor Psycho, Deathstroke the Terminator, Talia al Ghul, and Black Adam.
+This Society was founded by Alexander Luthor Jr. posing as Lex Luthor, along with five other supervillains: Calculator, Doctor Psycho, Deathstroke the Terminator, Talia al Ghul, and Black Adam.

-Alexander Luthor Jr.'s intent was to gather together a cadre of supervillains to retrieve several key superheroes who have ties to the Multiverse, in order to harness their residual temporal vibrations to recreate the Multiverse through a giant "tuning fork" tower similar to the ones seen in Crisis on Infinite Earths.
-Only the Psycho-Pirate II, who remembered the Multiverse, knew of this plan, as Alexander Luthor Jr. lied to the members of his inner circle, telling them that he was building a massive mind-erasing machine to use against all of the heroes in the DC Universe.
+Alexander Luthor Jr.'s intent was to gather together a cadre of supervillains to retrieve several key superheroes who have ties to the Multiverse to harness their residual temporal vibrations to recreate the Multiverse.
+Only Psycho-Pirate, who remembered the Multiverse, knew of this plan, as Alexander Luthor Jr. lied to the members of his inner circle, telling them that he was building a massive mind-erasing machine to use against all of the heroes in the DC Universe.

 Playing on the fear of superheroes, retaliation for refusal, and the desire for power, Alexander created a Society the size of which (over 500 members) is larger than all previous incarnations combined.
-Out of all the villains in the DC Universe, the only one not even offered an invitation was the Joker on the grounds that he was "too wild".
+Out of all the villains in the DC Universe, the only one not even offered an invitation was Joker on the grounds that he was "too wild".

 The group, referred to simply as the Society, was featured in the miniseries Villains United as background characters and foils for the new Secret Six (consisting of six villains recruited by the real Lex Luthor, who refused their invitation to join the Society).
 The follow-up one-shot issue Villains United: Infinite Crisis Special #1 focused on the Society itself as they enacted Alexander Luthor Jr.'s back-up plan to conquer Earth in the event that his main plan failed.
 This led to a final battle, referred to as the Battle of Metropolis, where the Society, led by Doctor Psycho and Doomsday, made their final battle against the various heroes of the DC Universe.

-At the end of Infinite Crisis, Alexander Luthor Jr. was killed by the Joker (as his revenge on Alexander Luthor Jr. for not including him in the Society), who was brought to him by Lex Luthor.
+At the end of Infinite Crisis, Alexander Luthor Jr. was killed by the Joker who was brought to him by Lex Luthor.
+Lex let Joker kill Alexander Luthor Jr. as part of his revenge for not including him in the Secret Society.
 Black Adam, betrayed by Alexander Luthor Jr., fought the Society in the Battle of Metropolis, tearing off Amazo's head, and returned to Khandaq to rule full-time.